ZengineHQ/developers/plugins/development/services.md

 ## Developing Locally

 You will need to download and install [Node.js](https://nodejs.org/){:target="_blank"} to run your service locally.
 Next, browse to your service directory from the command line and run `npm start`.
 You should see `Listening on port 3000`, indicating your service is running at `http://localhost:3000`.
 We recommend using the Google Chrome extension [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop){:target="_blank"} to make requests to your service.
 This will allow you to easily make requests and send HTTP headers you will need for offline plugins.

+When using the znFirebase library to access data protected by security rules you will need to send two headers:
+* `X-Firebase-Url: your Firebase URL`
+* `X-Firebase-Secret: your Firebase Secret`

 ## Executing Draft Services